webiny/docs.webiny.com/docs/webiny-apps/form-builder/form-fields.md

 ![Field's general settings.](/img/webiny-apps/form-builder/form-fields/field-settings-general.png)

 Every field has a few basic settings, like for example "Label", "Field ID", and "Help text".
 But, depending on the chosen field type, there may be additional ones.
-A good example is the chosen Radio field, which has the "Options" section that enables us to define all of the available options that will be presented to the site visitor.
+A good example is the chosen Radio field, which has the "Options" section that enables us to define all the available options that will be presented to the site visitor.

 If we look at the above screenshot, we can see we created a new Radio field, with a label "Your favorite animal?", and we offered three options to choose from: "Dog", "Cat", and "Parrot".